-New hardware bugs have been reported which affects processors designed by Intel, AMD, and ARM.
-This flaw was reported by Google’s Project Zero and is already being termed as one of the worst CPU bugs ever found.
+New hardware bugs have been reported which affects processors.
+The ones that are designed by Intel, AMD, and ARM.
+These security flaws were reported by Google’s Project Zero.
+And are already being termed as one of the worst CPU attacks bugs ever found.

-Named as ‘Meltdown’ and ‘Spectre’, these vulnerabilities allow malicious programs to read data from other programs.
-These issues affect everyone who uses any modern computing device.
-You might be a WordPress site owner or a casual browser of websites, this issue can harm you.
-For example, you have a browser tab accessing a malicious site, this tab can access data from the password manager installed on the browser or cookies from other tabs.
-Similarly, if you have a WordPress site hosted with web hosts that have multiple sites sharing the same hardware, your site is susceptible to data theft.
-This means irrespective of whether you are on shared or managed to host, you are in the equally bad situation.
+Meltdown and Spectre vulnerabilities allow malicious programs to read.
+As well as accessing data from other programs.
+All systems are affected who uses any modern computing device.
+You might be a WordPress site owner or a casual browser of websites.
+This issue can harm you.
+For example, you have a browser tab accessing a malicious site.
+This tab is able to access data from the password manager installed on the browser.
+Or even cookies from other tabs.
+Similarly, if you have a WordPress site hosted with web hosts.
+And it has multiple sites sharing the same hardware.
+Your site is susceptible to data breach theft.
+This means irrespective of whether you are on shared or managed to host.
+You are in a bad situation.

 Am I affected as a Website owner?

-As of now, most certainly, you are already affected by the bug.
+As of now, you are already affected by Meltdown security bug.
 The data theft can include passwords, SSL keys, and other sensitive information.

 What should I do as a WordPress site owner?